Need to know

-While two-parent families pay the same premiums as couples (meaning their kids are insured for free), single parents are charged extra for their children's health cover.
+While two-parent families usually pay the same premiums as couples (meaning their kids are insured for free), single parents are charged extra for their children's health cover.

-Aside from premiums, though, insurers do give special treatment to kids, whether you're a single or a two-parent family, including:
+Aside from premiums, though, some insurers do give special treatment to kids, whether you're a single or a two-parent family, including:

 - no excess or co-payments for children if they need to go to hospital

-- free extras services for children – if they go to the dentist, for example
+- free extras services for children (if they go to the dentist, for example)

-Health insurance policies are categorised into four tiers:
+In Australia health insurance policies are categorised into four tiers:

 - Basic – very little if any cover in a private hospital